 I absolutely love falafels, they are full of fibre and taste amazing!
 These sweet potato falafels feature one of nature’s unsurpassed sources of beta-carotene (Vitamin A).
 Recent research has shown that a minimum of 3-5 grams of fat per meal significantly increases our uptake of beta-carotene from sweet potatoes.
-This recipe uses Olive oil which is a great source of Omega-3 fatty acid, perfect to help the absorption.
+This recipe uses Olive oil which is a great source of Omega-3 fatty acid, or throw on some avocado with the salad, perfect to help the absorption.

 Sweet Potato Falafels V, Ve, GFPrint This